 Topical authority refers to how much expertise and trustworthiness a website or web page has in a specific topic or subject area.
 It’s measured by several factors, including the quality and relevance of the content on a website, the number and quality of backlinks pointing to that website, the reputation and expertise of the web page’s author or publisher, and engagement and feedback from users.
 The more topical authority a website has, the more likely it is to appear when someone searches for information related to that topic.

-For example, at Victorious, our blog posts cover different elements of SEO.
+For example, at Victorious, our blog posts cover different elements of SEO and AEO.
 Our subject matter experts weigh in on everything from structured data to referring domains.
-By discussing different aspects of each topic, we’re able to build topical authority in our field (SEO) and share our knowledge.
+By discussing different aspects of each topic, we’re able to build topical authority in our field and share our knowledge.

 How Is Topical Authority Measured?

-Qualitative metrics include factors like the value of the content and the reputation of the author or publisher, while quantitative metrics include factors like the number and quality of links pointing to the website and how long visitors stay on the page.
-Search engines like Google use a combination of these metrics to determine a website’s topical authority and rank it accordingly in search results.
+Quantitative metrics include factors like the number and quality of links pointing to the website and how long visitors stay on the page.

 Yes, topical authority is a Google ranking factor.
 Google’s algorithm is designed to prioritize high-quality, relevant, and trustworthy content in search results, and websites with high topical authority are more likely to meet these criteria.
 However, it’s worth noting that topical authority is just one of many ranking factors that Google considers.
-As a result, it’s important to focus on all aspects of SEO to improve your website’s search visibility.
+As a result, it’s important to focus on all aspects of your integrated SEO and AEO strategy to improve your website’s search visibility.

 How To Improve Your Site’s Topical Authority

-To demonstrate your team’s high-level expertise in a given area, capitalize on the power of Google’s Experience, Expertise, Authoritativeness and Trustworthiness (E-E-A-T) guidelines.
-Utilizing our helpful tips will position you as an authority with unbeatable trustworthiness.
+To demonstrate your team’s high-level expertise in a given area, capitalize on the power of Google’s experience, expertise, authoritativeness, and trustworthiness (E-E-A-T) guidelines.
+The strategies below give you a concrete framework for building that signal over time.

 1. Use Keyword Research To Uncover Relevant Topics